springwong/AlamofireSafariLogger/README.md

 https://github.com/konkab/AlamofireNetworkActivityLogger
 https://github.com/facebook/stetho

 The aim of this project is to log the Alamofire request and response to the Safari Web Inspector.
+By console log method in javascript, header and body is logged in console tab.

+Console Log : Header
+Console Warn: Body
+Console Error:Error

 Import the library: